Economy of Coimbatore: Automotive engineering and components

 Coimbatore has emerged as one of the most trusted outsourcing destinations for the auto component industry.
-Several factors have contributed to this growth, including ready availability of resources and skilled technical talent.
+Several factors have contributed to this growth, including readily available resources and skilled technical talent.
 Technical Partnerships and strategic alliances with global manufacturers have given the Coimbatore auto component industry more mileage in the international market.
 Today, auto majors with a growing presence in India source both major components and sub-assemblies from the city.
-Several international automotive manufacturers source components ranging from exhaust systems to braking systems, seating, electronic and electrical components, mechanical engine parts, body components and suspensions and radiators among others.
+Several international automotive manufacturers source components ranging from exhaust systems to braking systems, seating, electronic and electrical components, mechanical engine parts, body components, and suspensions and radiators among others.

 Many auto component manufacturing companies are OE partners to multinational brands.
 Textool was one such company that once designed and supplied Sten Guns to the Indian Government after independence.
 They also developed the first in-house-designed car in the 1960s, which never saw the light of day due to the license raj.
 They made several prototypes until the 1990s.
 They successfully manufactured India's first indigenously developed diesel engines in 1972 for cars and their own CNC lathes in 1982.
-Today their spin-off company, Jayem Automotives Pvt Ltd, offers R & D services to Tata Motors, Renault, Volvo, Eicher, Daimler, TVS, Hero Motors and Robert Bosch GmbH.
+Today their spin-off company, Jayem Automotives Pvt Ltd, offers R & D services to Tata Motors, Renault, Volvo, Eicher, Daimler, TVS, Hero Motors, and Robert Bosch GmbH.
 Maruti Suzuki and Tata Motors source up to 30% of their automotive components from Coimbatore.
-Some of the countries leading auto component makers based from in Coimbatore include Pricol, Hirotec, Craftsman Automation and Roots Industry.
-Apart from this Robert Bosch GmbH has a large technical centre in the city.
+Some of the countries leading auto component makers based in Coimbatore include Pricol, Hirotec, Craftsman Automation, and Roots Industry.
+Apart from this, Robert Bosch GmbH has a large technical centre in the city.

 Wet grinders and Home appliances

-Coimbatore has more than 700 wet grinder manufacturers with a monthly output, of 75,000 units per every 100,000 produced in India, as of 2015.
+As of 2015, Coimbatore has more than 700 wet grinder manufacturers with a monthly output of 75,000 units per every 100,000 produced in India.
 The term "Coimbatore Wet Grinder" was given a Geographical indication for wet grinders manufactured in Coimbatore in 2006.
 Coimbatore is also home to a common facility for the manufacturers of wet grinders.

 Motor and pumps

-Coimbatore is also called as the Pump City of Asia and has played a dominant role in the agricultural sector since independence and holds a major portion of the total Indian market share.
+Coimbatore is also called the Pump City of Asia and has played a dominant role in the agricultural sector since independence, holding a major portion of the total Indian market share.
 The first motor to be manufactured in India came from a small engineering shop in Coimbatore.
 Today, the pump and motor manufacturing sector is among the largest engineering activities in the city.
-The pump manufacturing industry in Coimbatore.
 Over the years, the city has become as well known for its pumps as it has for its textiles.
-Many brands in the international market are Coimbatore based companies and the quality and technical superiority of the products has helped the sector cater to both domestic and global demands.
+Many brands in the international market are Coimbatore-based companies, and the quality and technical superiority of the products has helped the sector cater to both domestic and global demands.
 Apart from a leading presence in the water pump market, the city's manufacturing houses also specialize in the manufacture of industrial pumps.
 The motor and pump industry supplies over 40% of India's requirements.